-Playback Theatre performances are a creative form of dialogue between the actors and audience members.
-The ‘conductor’ asks open questions that invite responses from audience members, and one person volunteers to speak.
-The actors then turn the response into an artistic enactment for everyone to watch.
-This generates another question which is followed by a response and an enactment and so on.
-In this way the actors facilitate a conversation amongst audience members, which can be open or around a specific theme.
+A Playback Theatre performance is a creative form of dialogue between the actors and audience members.
+The Conductor asks open questions and invites responses from the audience.
+One person volunteers to speak and the actors respond with an artistic enactment for everyone to watch.
+The Conductor asks another question which generates a response from a different person in the audience and another enactment follows, and so on.
+In this way a conversation amongst audience members is facilitated by the company, which can be open or focused on a specific theme.

-Playback Theatre works because the enactment follows the audience member speaking and everyone watches it together.
-This shared experience of the enactment allows everyone to experience it at a feeling level together.
-This creates a level of understanding that would not happen in the same way without the actors mirroring.
-The enactments give everyone a chance to feel the truth of the story and to know how it impacts on them personally, and this in turn evokes a response from another audience member who becomes the next person to speak.
-It is in this way that a deep and intimate conversation can happen within an audience.
+In Playback Theatre everyone watches the enactments together and this shared experience allows everyone to meet authentically.
+This creates a level of understanding that would not happen in the same way without the actors ‘playing back’ of the story.
+The enactments give everyone a chance to feel the truth of the story and this evokes a response from another audience member who becomes the next person to speak.
+In this way a deep and intimate conversation can happen with any audience on any theme.